fluidflower/stanford/model_description.md

 [//]: <> (_E.g._ Fully coupled, fully implicit, cell-centered FV with TPFA.)

 Fully Implicit Schemes incorporating, flow and transport problem and the well problems.
+The scheme use is TPFA with a PPU upwinding.
-We have generated bth Tetra Grid and Pepi Grid
+We have generated both Prism Grid (Extruded Triangulation) and Pepi Grid but are currently presenting results from the Prism Grid.

 ### Linearization and Solvers

 [//]: <>  (_E.g._ Newton with line search, AMG-preconditioned BiCGSTAB for the linear systems.)